rahul-gharat/dronahq-docs/docs/reference/keywords.md

 Dynamically generated keywords, such as Routing Keywords and Querystring Keywords, are generated dynamically based on configuration, allowing for more flexibility and customization.

-On the other hand, Predefined or static keywords are pre-initialized during the app initialisation process.
+On the other hand, Predefined or static keywords are pre-initialized during the app initialization process.
 These keywords values may change if modified using actions or on some system events.

 Following are list of all the static keywords: